dalibo/temboard/docs/quickstart.md

 `docker compose` will launch:

-- a PostgreSQL instance for temboard owns data
+- a PostgreSQL instance for temBoard own data
 - the temBoard UI
-- four PostgreSQL instances exposed on ports 5432, 5433, 5434 and 5435.
+- 4 PostgreSQL instances (with different versions), exposed on ports 5432, 5433, 5434 and 5435,
-- a temBoard agent for each instance exposed on port 2345, 2346, 2347, 2348.
+- a temBoard agent for each instance.

 temBoard UI is available on <https://0.0.0.0:8888/> with `admin` / `admin` credentials.

-You can access PostgreSQL instance with user and password `postgres`.
-For example with pgbench:
+You can access the PostgreSQL instances.
+For example to run some pgbench tasks:

 ``` console
 $ export PGHOST=0.0.0.0 PGPORT=5432 PGUSER=postgres PGPASSWORD=postgres